davidnwright/making-humanities-matter-contrib/maker-or-assasin-revisions.md

 		- Perhaps this is more like the “thesis paragraph” that I’d expect to find in a typical 2500 word essay?
 If so, don’t set it off below a subheading.
 Again, filament is a suggestive metaphor that could be used more consistently throughout the paper, especially if given a consistent theoretical grounding.

-The title harkens back to Walter Benjamin's aura--wherein the work of art loses its resonance amidst remediation and mecahnical reproduction.
-Benjamin's thoughts about reproducability are particularly resanant as we continue along the path of fabrication technologies that reproduce just about anything at this point.
+The title harkens back to Walter Benjamin's aura--wherein the work of art loses its resonance amidst remediation and mechanical reproduction.
+Benjamin's thoughts about reproduction are particularly resonant in light of the renewed interest in fabrication technologies, particularly those commonly referred to as desktop fabrication.

 Benjamin suggests that the work of art loses it aura--an aura usually created by its scarcity--as images or copies of it are remediated in film, or other media.

 Benjamin reminds us that technological reproduction is nothing new and we should not go nuts about its revelations.
 However, I'm interested in how 3D printing foregrounds the actual "making of" the object and the "success" of that making over a reproduction of the original and its corresponding signification.
 While 3D printing certainly continues the contextual slippage that Benjamin notes, it also does something different.
 3D printing both strips the original object of its historical context and at the same time wraps it in a new paradigm that is "being made."
 That is, the successful object is not necessarily one which is an exact replica, but one that is a good enough copy.
 There is no desire to capture the originality of the object, but rather simply capture it successfully as another object, disassociated from anything...
-NOT SURE ABOUT THIS>... the object can be exchanged independant of its original context and distributed only as a successfully made object.
+NOT SURE ABOUT THIS>... the object can be exchanged independent of its original context and distributed only as a successfully made object.

 I need to use the aura to frame 3D printing as a mode of fabrication that plays with or problematizes the associations that a trinket might possess.
 It destabilizes the references an object might have for an individual... where trinkets are usually marked by the stories that accompany them--a reproduction of a desired object, an aunt's visit, a souvenir--the objects printed off from Thingiverse are disconnected from these narratives of memory.
 There connection to the actual object tangential to the success of actually making the object.
 The narrative surrounding the trinket is not a story or personal narrative.
 Rather, it represents a successful fabrication.